-An overview of different approaches and methodologies used by scholars to conceptualize research and write projects concerned with the critical analysis of media tests and discourse networks.
+An overview of different approaches and methodologies used by scholars to conceptualize research and write projects concerned with the critical analysis of media texts and discourses.
+Students will apply various research methods to analyze the content, structure, influence, and contexts of mediated communication.